KHMD/12thQt_TerminalWindows/README.md

 # 12thQt_TerminalWindows
-Project done as the 12th grade final CS Project.
+Project done as the 12th grade final CS Project by Gautam Padiyar and Aditya Venkatraman

 We built a beginner friendly bash terminal that worked natively on Windows.
 The basic directory commands, some file manipulation commands and the entire ‘man’ pages were available to the user.
 The GUI folder has a fully working secondary window that was meant to serve as a tutorial with basic instructions for a linux beginner.